 While having "excitement and color" in our lives is certainly a worthy goal, most of us live in a real world, where we are held accountable for very different outcomes with our students.
-Sternberg and Lubart (1999) claim that research shows that when creative students are taught and assessed in ways that value their creativity, their academic learning also improves, so teaching to improve creativity can do more than make a person happier and more productive in society.
+Why worry about improving students' creativity when success is judged on the basis of academic learning and test scores?
+Sternberg and Lubart (1999) provide comforting news.
+They claim that research shows that when creative students are taught and assessed in ways that value their creativity, their academic learning also improves, so teaching to improve creativity can do more than make a person happier and more productive in society.
 It can also help students improve their test scores.